gabrieljablonski/dgg-chat/README.md

 ## How To Use

-A handler is a method that receives one argument (with two exceptions), which will be of type `dgg_chat.messages.Message` or one of its subclasses.
-The two exceptions are the handlers for the `WHISPER_SENT` and the `ON_WS_CLOSE` events, which have no arguments.
+A handler is a method that receives one argument (with three exceptions), which will be of type `dgg_chat.messages.Message` or one of its subclasses.

+The three exceptions are: the handlers for the `WHISPER_SENT` and the `WS_CLOSE` events, which have no arguments;
+and the `HANDLER_ERROR` event, which receive the exceptions raised on trying to handle the message.

 Each handler receives a specific type of message, defined in the [`messages`](./dgg_chat/messages/_messages.py) module.
 To register an event handler, you must use one of the decorators listed in the [Event Types and Their Respective Handlers](#event-types-and-their-respective-handlers) section.

 All handlers are also synchronous, that is, a handler will only be called after the previous one finished its work.
 Asynchronous support might be implemented in the future.